thibauld1263/deepseek-api-trader-mt5/README.md

 There are 2 files:
 - Signals: Send signal only
-- DEEPSEEK: Trading on its own through API
+- DEEPSEEK: Trading on its own through MT5, fully independant

 Requirements